 Other terms you will see for similar high-tech screens include retina display and organic light-emitting diode (OLED).
 These are both used with Apple products.
 Liquid crystal display (LCD) is another commonly found type of tablet screen.

 The Apple iPad Pro is renowned for its gaming capabilities.
-Its retina display shows games in incredible detail with great colour reproduction — features that gamers want to look out for.
+Its retina display shows games in incredible detail with great color reproduction — features that gamers want to look out for.

 Screen sizes for gaming tablets will measure between five to twelve inches.
-Obviously, larger screens makes interaction easier.
+Obviously, larger screens make interaction easier.

 The mid-sized tablets are approximately seven to eight inches.
 These are a popular choice as they are easily portable, but large enough to see the images.